dataforgoodfr/12_taxobservatory/README.md

 To download the reports, you can use the script `collecte/pdf_downloader.py`.
 You will need a [Google API key](https://developers.google.com/custom-search/v1/introduction) as well as a search engine ID (or [CX code](https://www.google.com/cse/all)).

+# Run the streamlit app
+To start the stremlit app and use the extractor streamlined version, start it locally by running

+`streamlit run app/index.py`

+The app comes with page detection and parsers default config but you can change it by providing a yaml file following the config.yaml format below.

 ## Running the pipeline from the command line

 To run the pipeline from the command line, once installed, you can invoke the